sajtizsolt/ciabattabot/README.md

 ./gradlew dockerComposeUp
 ```

+### How to get Proof of Origin tokens

+To get the required Proof of Origin tokens, you can use the [YouTube Trusted Session Generator](https://github.com/iv-org/youtube-trusted-session-generator).

 ## Commands

 As CiabattaBot is still in development, the list of available commands is not yet complete.